erictau/CS50-Final-Project/README.md

 ##### Description of Each File
+Each project file is listed and described below:

 ###### app.py
 This web application is developed with Flask, so an app.py file is required to configure and run the application.
 This file contains all the routes and back end logic for the application.